 Wright uses the same textile block system his father used in the Millard House in Pasadena.
-In 2001 high end house flipper Xorin Balbes purchased the property.
-Despite the hiss of criticism he received from architectural purist, Balbes’ restorative remodel successfully created a modern day sanctuary.
+In 2001, high-end house flipper Xorin Balbes purchased the property.
+Despite the hiss of criticism he received from an architectural purist, Balbes’ restorative remodel successfully created a modern-day sanctuary.

 Local Grub & Things To Do

 Los Feliz offers a never-ending list of places to eat, drink, and sleep.
 Here are a few local faves.

 Los Feliz is named after its land grantee, José Vicente Feliz, whose 8,000-acre land grant included Griffith Park.
 At the park’s entrance stands a statue of Griffith J. Griffith, a Welshman who, in the early 1880s, gained ownership of what was known then as Rancho Los Feliz.
 He later donated a wad of cash and over half of the area to Los Angeles.

 The park is the largest urban park in North America.
 It’s filled with endless hiking and equestrian trails.
 The must-see attractions include the Observatory, the Greek Theatre, the Los Angeles Zoo, Travel Town, and multiple golf courses.

 Griffith Park Observatory